royalapplications/docs/src/r2023/royalserver/general/logging.md

 ## Syslog Logging

-Syslog support is currently only supported as an experimental feature and the setup/configuration may vary depending on your server setup.
+Syslog setup and configuration may vary depending on your server setup.

 > [!NOTE]
-> Syslog support can only be activated by editing `%AppData%\RoyalServer\appsettings.json`.
+> Syslog support can also be activated and configured by editing `%AppData%\RoyalServer\appsettings.json`.

 Available configuration keys: